monsoonmaelstrom/book2/book2.md

 “More recently, when?”

-“When we were crossing the pass into Firgasu, sir,” I answer staring past his shoulder, not quite meeting his gaze.
+“When we were crossing the pass into Firgasu, sir,” I answer, staring past his shoulder, not quite meeting his gaze.

 “Please tell me exactly what it is I’m paying you for, Captain Marten.”